Series: Orchard #9

 Includes Delicious Recipes!

 My Thoughts: So happy for this couple!
-This one gets 5 butterflies.
+This one gets 5 stars.

 I truly like Meg’s character.
 She stands up for what she believes even if that means she has to take the hard road.
 She is completely a down to earth woman.
 She reminds me of my old friend Nopal.
 Nopal would call herself an old farm woman.
 She didn’t put on airs and she preferred to keep her mind and body busy, much like Meg.
 Meg and Seth make a great pair, they are both hardworking, honest and don’t shy giving helping a hand.